 Get to know the general rule of thumb.

 The bronzer you choose must be a darker shade.
 Many makeup artists recommend getting a shade or two darker than your natural skin tone.
 However, it is really easy to mess things up.
-If you go too dark, you won’t end with a natural glow.
+You won’t end with a natural glow if you go too dark.
 Choosing a bronzer too dark will make your skin appear ‘dirty’ and unpleasant.

 Your skin color is not the only thing that should be the center of focus when choosing a bronzer.
-The color of your eyes and hair also plays a major part.
+The color of your eyes and hair also plays a significant part.

 When choosing the best bronzer for fair-skinned individuals with blonde or red hair, and blue or green eyes, their best bet is a sheer shade.
 Choose slight rose, beige, taupe or peach-colored tones.
 They make your eyes and features pop out more and add color.

 When choosing the best bronzer for medium-skinned individuals, we always contort towards copper and earthy bronze tones.
 Bronzers for dark skin work well with shimmer chocolate brown or golden-brown shades.
 They achieve the required glow while maintaining your natural skin tone.

 When learning how to pick a bronzer, the shade of your veins plays a significant role.
 If your veins appear blue, go ahead with cooler undertones.
 Otherwise, stick to the warmer side.
 If you still cannot decide, stick with natural, brown-based colors, and you are good to go.

 Every human being is different, and so is their skin.
 Your natural skin color has its way of reflecting off and reacting to light.